zhhhwang/STATS-607-2017Fall/README.md

 # STATS-607-2017Fall
-Homework of Course STATS 607
+Homeworks of Course STATS 607 at the University of Michigan

+## Content